UZH /Geography / GIVA /Arzu Coltekin (Çöltekin)

 Hello | Grüezi | Guten Tag | Terve | Merhaba

-I mostly work on a number of visualization-motivated projects.
-My "track A" research interest is linking what we know about human vision into (geo)visualization and in that I work both in basic and applied concepts (methods borrowed from geomatics, computer science, biology, optics).
-My "track B" is user experince studies (methods borrowed from psychology), which informs/contributes to track A. The results from both tracks inform visualization design and aim at more efficient data management.
+I am a group leader, senior researcher/lecturer, doing what I do in a 'geovisualization' unit (GIVA) at the UZH's GIScience center at the Department of Geography.
+I work on a number of interdisciplinary visualization-motivated projects.
+My "track A" research interests link what we know about human vision into (geo)visualization, and in that I work both in basic and applied concepts in various domains such as geographic information science, computer science, biology, optics.
+My "track B" is on user experince studies (psychology and cognitive science), which informs/contributes to track A. The results from both tracks inform visualization design, and efficient data management.
 These days the containing word seems to be 'visual analytics'.

 I also have been doing Photogrammetry and some GIS.
 My PhD research was on stereoscopic vision and technology.
 You can read my thesis online (abstract, linked to full text PDF).
 While my background is in technology, as every digital era researcher should be, I am also interested in HCI (Human Computer Interaction) issues and usability of what we do.